ⓘ NOTE: This is a draft document by the Open Source Security Foundation (OpenSSF) Best Practices Working Group. Help to improve it on GitHub.

 , cplusplus.NewDeleteLeaks

-) if if there is an execution path in which the result of an allocation call goes out of scope without being passed to a function annotated with ownership_takes
+) if there is an execution path in which the result of an allocation call goes out of scope without being passed to a function annotated with ownership_takes

 or ownership_holds